 - Storage of iron

 The good news is that the liver has an incredible capacity to heal itself.
-Contrary to other organs, when the liver is damaged, it’s able to regenerate tissue.
-Using a combination of nourishing foods and liver supporting ingredients, you can help your liver to do what it does best.
+Contrary to other organs, when a person has liver damage, the liver is able to regenerate tissue.
+Using a combination of nourishing, liver-healthy foods and liver-supporting ingredients, you can help protect your liver and allow it to do what it does best.

 Show your liver some love and consume these six foods to help improve your liver health: